Far East | ATLAS of Plucked Instruments |

 |

 ruan The ruan is the Chinese "mandolin".
 It comes in several sizes : gaoyinruan (soprano), xiaoruan (alto), zhongruan (tenor), daruan (bass) and diyinruan (contrabass).
 Only the zhongruan (tenor) and daruan (bass) are commonly used in Chinese orchestras.
-The body of the ruan is made from 2 round pieces of soft wood of about 30 cm diameter for front and back, with a shallow rim of hardwood around them.
+The body of the ruan is made from two round pieces of soft wood of about 30 cm diameter for front and back, with a shallow rim of hardwood around them.
 Usually there are two soundholes (round or other shape) on the front.
 The neck is joined to the body, and has a raised fretboard.
 The peghead is sickle-shaped and ends in a curl to the front, with a special Chinese type of decoration, made of different woods.
 The frets are small strips of bamboo (or plastic), glued on the fretboard, in a normal western scale (12 frets to an octave).
 The 4 long (grooved) friction pegs are placed two on

 each side of the pegbox.
 They have an invisible tuning mechanism inside